Tour Length

 Anthony Ham

 Anthony is a specialist writer about Africa, with extensive experience of safaris across the continent.
-He writes for Lonely Planet (including the ‘Botswana & Namibia’ guide), SafariBookings and other magazines and newspapers around the world.
-He is also the author of ‘The Last Lions of Africa’.
+He writes for Lonely Planet (including three editions of the ‘Botswana & Namibia’ guide), SafariBookings and for magazines and newspapers around the world.
+He is also the author of ‘The Last Lions of Africa’.› More about Anthony

 7 Questions About Namibia Private Safaris